mirage/mirage-www/data/wiki/hello-world.md

 We have a runtime argument defining which TCP port to listen for connections on.
-The network device is derived from `default_network`, a function provided by Mirage which will choose a reasonable default based on the target the user chooses to pass to `mirage configure` - just like the reasonable default provided by `generic_kv_ro` in the previous example.
+The network device is derived from `default_network`, a function provided by Mirage which will choose a default based on the target the user chooses to pass to `mirage configure` - just like the default provided by `generic_kv_ro` in the previous example.

 `generic_stackv4v6` builds a network stack on top of